evadne/pictorial/README.md

 ##	Notes

-`--from-directory` and `--to-directory` both asks for path references and defaults to the current directory.
-If `--confirm-overwrite!` is not specified, then conflicts will cause the old files to be renamed `fileName.old.<HASH>`.
+*	`--from-directory` and `--to-directory` both asks for path references and defaults to the current directory.

+*	If `--confirm-overwrite` is not specified, then conflicts will cause the old files to be renamed `fileName.old.<HASH>`.
 Otherwise, conflicts will cause the old files to be overwritten.
 Other parameters are self-documentary.

 Specifying `--dry-run` will cause Pictorial not to modify any file.

+`--strip` wants an array of “bulks” that PNGCrush understands.